riboflavin/website-1/docs/realm/config/navbar.md

 - linkedSidebars
 - [string]
-- List of relative paths to sidebar files.
+- Array of relative paths to sidebar files.
-  This option adds the navbar item to a sidebar's breadcrumbs.
+  This option will add the navbar item to a sidebar's breadcrumbs.
   Only effective for top-level navbar items.

 ---